-Signs of Vitamin D Deficiency Most People MissHealthy Living
+Vitamin D Deficiency Symptoms Most People MissUpdated: February 16, 2017Healthy Living

-Flu is actually vitamin D deficiency disease, not a happenstance occurrence in your life because you didn’t get a flu shot or sat next to a coughing person on the train to work.
+Flu is actually vitamin D deficiency disease.
+It is not a happenstance occurrence because you didn’t get a flu shot or sat next to a coughing person at Church or on the train.

 Dr. John Cannell of the Vitamin D Council and one of the most preeminent Vitamin D researchers in the world today, has identified that vitamin D helps produce the antimicrobial peptides that protect against the flu.
 This is why people are more prone to the flu in winter when Vitamin D producing sunshine is minimal or nonexistent at some latitudes, or people are too bundled up to get enough skin exposed in the first place.

-Bolstering Dr. Cannell’s suggestion that vitamin D deficiency is why people get the flu, a study published in the journal Nature Immunology further explains how vitamin D protects us by properly activating T cells, an important part of the immune system:
+Scientific research bolsters Dr. Cannell’s suggestion that vitamin D deficiency is why people get the flu.
+A study published in the journal Nature Immunology further explains how vitamin D protects us by properly activating T cells, an important part of the immune system:

 “When a T cell is exposed to a foreign pathogen, it extends a signaling device or ‘antenna’ known as a vitamin D receptor, with which it searches for vitamin D.